kubernetes/enhancements/keps/sig-api-machinery/2309-idl/README.md

 * **Hard to write by hand**: OpenAPI is a great output format for validation, but writing by hand is difficult.
-For instance, in order to describe a tagged union (a common construct in Kubernetes: consider horizontal pod autoscalers, the update strategy in workload controllers, etc) in Kubernetes-compatible OpenAPI, a complicated construct involving oneof, single-value enums, and property-count validation is necessary.
+For instance, in order to describe a volumesource-style constructs (a common construct in
+  Kubernetes: consider horizontal pod autoscalers, the update strategy in workload controllers, etc) in Kubernetes-compatible OpenAPI, a complicated construct involving oneof, single-value enums, and property-count validation is necessary.

 * **Doesn’t describe all of the Kubernetes type system**: we already have a bunch of custom extensions on top of OpenAPI (e.g. x-int-or-string),